-For most tourist activities and restaurants in touristy locations, such as Tamarindo, you will find prices quoted in US dollars.
-If this is the case, it is best to pay with USD cash or credit card in US dollars.
+For most tourist activities and restaurants in touristy locations, such as Tamarindo, Jaco and Coco, you will find some prices quoted in US dollars.
+If this is the case, it is best to pay with USD cash or credit card processed in US dollars.
 If you convert, you risk getting an unfavorable exchange rate, often times by someone doing quick math in their head.

 If prices are quoted in Colones, it is best of pay with Colones, cash or credit card.
-Important - Specify ask that your credit card be processed in Colones.
+Important - Specifically ask that your credit card be processed in Colones.
 If you look like you are from the US, the vendor may decide to charge you in US dollars, at their exchange rate, thus pocketing a few percentage more.
 You will always get the best conversion rate by your credit card company.

-ATMs are widely available and we have not experienced any problems in using US debit cards.
+ATMs are widely available and we have not experienced any problems with them.
 In most cases, you will be charged a service fee that could range from $3 to $5 USD.
 Some US financial institutions, such as Charles Schwab, will reimburse any ATM fees accrued.

 Sometimes the ATM transactions that get processed back to your financial institution will be processed as one lump sum and not specify withdrawal amount and fee separately.
 Make sure you check with your bank as they may have to manually process any credit.
 This has happened to us several times.

-Just like in the US, it is best to use an ATM that is inside a bank.
-Most banks in Costa Rica have a ATM room that is separate from the main entrance.
+Just like in the US, it is best to use an ATM that is inside a building.
+Some banks in Costa Rica have their ATMs outside, next to the entrance.
+Some have a separate room inside.
 Second choice would be inside a store, like a Walmart.
 Last choice would be an ATM in an outside public location.
-These are more susceptible to the use of skimmers in attempts to steal your information.
+These are more susceptible to the use of skimmers in attempt to steal your information.